-Common Mistakes of Importing Cosmetics to the USA
+Common Mistakes Made Importing Cosmetics to the USA

 The Food and Drug Administration (FDA) serves as the big safety protector for consumers, and it also plays a vital role for importers – that of proving that a particular product or ingredient is harmful when used as intended.

 In this article, we assume you know how to import cosmetics but are stuck on some of the finer elements involved in the import process, such as “is it necessary to get FDA approval before importing cosmetics” or “what ingredients are prohibited or restricted?”

 Here those questions are addressed, along with other common mistakes firms make importing cosmetics.
 The FDA is inundated with inquiries from cosmetics companies about rules and regulations for importing cosmetics into the United States.
 Here are some areas where they can get into trouble.

 If you declare a color additive, be sure to reference it to an FDA-established name.
 For example, the label only states “red food coloring” instead of “Red No. 40.”

 Declaring a Color Additive That Is Not FDA Approved

 You may have approval for a color additive in your country, but if it’s not approved in the USA or the country you are importing to, your shipment will be detained, confiscated or even destroyed predicated on the seriousness of the violation.
 Make sure to review this list of color additives approved for use in cosmetics in the United States and also the basic requirements on color additives and cosmetics and how they are categorized.